 But make no mistake about it.
 Despite all the ballyhooed differences between Old Guard and New Guard unionists, politically and even strategically organized labor is pretty much on the same page.
 Sweeney himself cited the need for more organizing.
 “We will begin building the new power we need by approving a huge shift of AFL-CIO resources into organizing so we can ratchet up strategic campaigns aimed at the likes of Wal-Mart, Comcast, Clear Channel and Toyota,” he told the convention Monday.
 At heart, this family feud appears to be about money more than anything else.
 Prior to the split, the Teamsters and the Service Employees had combined for $18.1 million of the AFL-CIO’s $96 million in annual dues receipts; the total federation budget is about $125 million.

 So what is the upshot of all this?
 Is the AFL-CIO on the road to ruin?
 One hesitates to make such pronouncements.
 The AFL-CIO, remember, owes its very existence to an attempt to undo schism.
 Twenty years prior to its formation, back in 1935, a group of eight unions, led by Mine Workers President John L. Lewis, formed a dissident faction with the American Federation of Labor.
 This faction was an immediate forerunner of the Congress of Industrial Organizations.
 In 1937 the AFL gave the boot to the militant CIO affiliates not returning to the fold.
 On its own, CIO unions, using the sit-down strike as their prime bargaining tactic, organized large numbers of workers in a relatively short time in the rubber, steel, auto and other mass-production-oriented industries.
-When the AFL and CIO merged in 1955, the American labor movement was at its zenith, with more than a third of all non-farm workers belonging to a union.
+When the AFL and CIO merged in 1955, the American labor movement was at its zenith, with about a third of all non-farm workers belonging to a union.
 Schism, over a two-decade period, proved to be a boon.

 Since the merger, there have been additional schisms, and organized labor has managed to minimize the damage.
 The federation expelled the Teamsters in 1957 for widespread corruption (prompted by the ongoing McClellan Committee Senate hearings); it readmitted the union 30 years later, even though then-International President Jackie Presser was under federal indictment.
 The United Auto Workers bolted in 1968 to form (with the Teamsters) the short-lived Alliance for Action, only to return to the AFL-CIO not long after.
 The Carpenters severed ties in 2001, but have held onto their half-million or so members since.